 This drill trains the most critical moment of the swing - impact!

 - Get in your regular setup and turn back a little way on your backswing.
-As a starting point, go just up to waist high . . .. so just that your arms are parallel to the ground during this drill.
-As you progress with the move, you will become comfortable and confident to extend yourself through impact from your a full backswing position when your arms are fully extended up in the downswing turn.
+As a starting point, go just up to waist high - so your arms are parallel to the ground during this drill.
+As you progress with the move, you will become comfortable and confident to extend from your full backswing position.
 Start slowly.

-- Practice swinging down from your backswing practice position and focus on what needs to happen to get to a ‘pro’-like impact moment in time.
-Get your weight onto that front foot.
+- Practice swinging down from your backswing position and focus on getting to a ‘pro’-like impact moment.
+Get your weight onto your front foot.

 Final Thoughts

 True success in keeping your head down has less to do with neck muscles and more to do with mastering a body-driven swing.
-When your lower body initiates the downswing and your hips and torso rotate through impact, your head will naturally stay in an excellent stead y position, leading straight a pure powerful , powerful pure and an pure, powerful. consistency pure with and consistent in your own the ball strike.
+When your lower body initiates the downswing and your hips and torso rotate through impact, your head will naturally stay in a steady position, leading to consistent, powerful ball strikes.